-The tax losses incurred during a tax year and which cannot be set off against other income, is carried forward and set off against future profits with no time restriction.
+The tax losses incurred during a tax year and which cannot be set off against other income, is carried forward for only five (5) years and set off against future profits.

 The current year loss of one Company can be set off against the profit of another provided that the Companies are Cyprus tax resident Companies of a group (75% possession rule).

 Transfers of assets and liabilities between Companies can be effected without tax consequences within the framework of a reorganisation.
 Reorganisations include mergers, demergers, transfer of activities and exchange of shares.

 A CFC is a low taxed non-Cyprus tax resident company in which the Cyprus CIT taxpayer, alone or together with its associated enterprises, holds a direct or indirect interest of more than 50%.
 A CFC is also a low-taxed foreign PE of a Cyprus tax resident company that is exempt from tax in Cyprus (exempt foreign PE) A non-Cyprus tax resident company (or an exempt foreign PE) is considered as low-taxed if the actual foreign corporate tax paid by it on its profits is lower than 50% of the corporate income tax charge that would have been payable in Cyprus under the Cyprus corporate income tax rules had it been a Cyprus tax resident company.

 The CFC rule does not apply to non-Cyprus tax resident companies (or exempt foreign PEs): i) with accounting profits of no more than €750.000 and non-trading income of no more than €75.000; or ii) of which the accounting profits amount to no more than 10% of their operating costs for the tax period.
 For the purposes of this exception operating costs do not include the cost of goods sold outside the country where the non-Cyprus tax resident company (or the exempt foreign PE) is tax resident and payments to associated enterprises.